ImPosh/Carbon/README.md

 ## Wiki

-For questions related to carbon vist our [wiki](https://github.com/ImPosh/Carbon/wiki)
+For questions related to carbon visit our [wiki](https://github.com/ImPosh/Carbon/wiki)